Did you miss these recent posts?

 But, luckily, by the early 1990s, growers were looking for places that could grow top-quality grapes, and many started looking at the Petaluma area as a source.ove the last quarter century, vineyard acreage has grown to around 4,000 acres.
 The predominant grape during this resurgence has been Pinot Noir.
 Approximately 75% of the acreage in the area is this wonderful, if sometimes fickle, variety.
 The next two varieties are Chardonnay and Syrah (nearly equal), with less than 1% comprised of some exciting varieties, such as Tempranillo, Viognier and Pinot Gris.

 While the soils and contours of the land are special in shaping the vineyards, what gives the grapes in the Petaluma Gap (as it is called) their distinctness is the weather – mainly the fog and wind.
 The fog brings cooling, in the early morning and late afternoon to the area, and helps the vines and grapes “relax” after a day of growing.
 The wind not only brings additional cooling, but helps the skins of the grapes toughen up, to withstand the barrage of the gusts.
-This toughening, especially in the red grapes, 9325607743_bedc86355d_zhelps them achieve more color and flavors, which yield wines of deeper color, aromas and tastes.
+This toughening, especially in the red grapes, helps them achieve more color and flavors, which yield wines of deeper color, aromas and tastes.
 The Gap stretches from Bodega Bay and Dillon Beach on the coast, eastward through southern Sonoma and northern Marin Counties, through the Petaluma area, and finally sweeping south east, down the Petaluma River and out to San Pablo Bay.
 The winds are pulled through this area at much higher speed than the surrounding areas, giving the grapes there toughness, flavor and distinct characters that have become the hallmark of wines from the Petaluma Gap.
 All of this has lead for the application for American Viticultural Area status with the federal government.
 While still in its early stages, all signs are pointing toward establishing the Petaluma Gap as a new AVA.

 With a long history of quality grape growing and winemaking, the Petaluma area is poised to keep advancing forward – in quality, in recognition, and of enjoyment of its wines.